-Mr. Pollock is Senior Managing Partner at Brookfield.
-Mr. Pollock is responsible for the expansion of the infrastructure operating platform and Brookfield's proprietary investment initiatives.
-Mr. Pollock joined Brookfield's financial services operation in 1994 and has held various senior positions in the organization, including leadership of the company's financial advisory services and merchant banking operations.
-He currently serves as a director of Fraser Papers Inc., Prime Infrastructure and Clublink Enterprises.
+Mr. Pollock is Senior Managing Partner of Brookfield Asset Management and Chief Executive Officer of Brookfield's infrastructure group.
+Since 2006, Mr. Pollock has led Brookfield's expansion into the infrastructure sector which currently comprises approximately \$15 billion in assets under management in the transportation, energy, utilities and timber sectors.
+Mr. Pollock joined Brookfield in 1994 and prior to his current role acted as Brookfield's Chief Investment Officer and led various Brookfield investment and transaction initiatives in its merchant banking and real estate businesses.
+He currently serves as a director of Fraser Papers Inc. and Clublink Enterprises.
 Mr. Pollock is a Chartered Accountant and holds a business degree from Queen's University.
-Mr. Pollock is a resident of Oakville, Ontario.
+Mr. Pollock is a resident of Toronto, Ontario.